cosc2336-ds-alg/assg12/README.md

 key/value pair is in fact going to be inserted into the table.

-Once you are satisfied with your work and passing the tests, commit your implementation and push it to the `feedback` branch of your repository.
+Once you are satisfied with your work and passing the tests, commit your implementation and push it to the `Feedback` pull request of your repository.
 Some tests for task 3 or later may not pass unless you uncomment the calls to `insert()` in the `growHashDictionaryIfNeeded()` and in the array based constructor, so make sure you have uncommented those calls there when